 I feel like it might have been nice if the enemy in the game, this violent antagonistic force, the Hiss, had some dialogue.
 Just... any dialogue at all.
 Motivation...
 An end goal...

 I feel as if, in a videogame context, being made to sit still and watch full motion video can be a failure of storytelling.
 In-engine cutscenes are one thing, but...
 Control leant too hard on this, I think.
 This is a Remedy trademark, though, and asking Remedy not to be Remedy might be equivalent to asking them to stop making games, which no one wants.

 I second-guessed the story pretty badly and I think this hurt my experience.
 That's on me.
 I couldn't stop myself.
 I was fully expecting Polaris to secretly be the Hiss, manipulating Jesse into releasing her/it from Hedron.
 When what actually happened happened, it confused the heck out of me.
 I was also expecting the Board to turn out to be the real antagonists, and to have to fight them in the finale.

-I still think Polaris has some kind of agenda of her own, and the Board clearly being the diametric opposition to the Hiss doesn't make them a force for good.
+I still think Polaris has some kind of agenda of her own, and opposing the Hiss doesn't make the Board a force for good.
 But these things have been intentionally left cryptic for now.

 I was expecting some kind of boss fight in the finale.
 And that really did feel like a dropped ball.
 In fact, by my count, five out of seven boss fights in the base game are optional.
 (Control's first expansion, which is called Foundation as a nod to its influences, was an improvement in this regard.)
 What actually happens is just a huge fight against a huge number of conventional enemies.
 The enemies are massively stronger than anything you've faced up until that point, but the Board amplifies your weapons so that you're massively stronger too, so the net increase in challenge is essentially zero.